Eleven-am/pondLive/README.md

 ###### Mounting

-When a http request is made to the server, the server checks if the request is for a static file.
-If it is not, the request is passed to the PondLive router.
+When a http request is made to the server, the component is mounted and the mount function is called.
-The router checks if the request matches any of the routes.
-If it does, the component is mounted and the mount function is called.
-At the stage the version of the socket available to the component is a http socket.
+At the stage the type of the socket available to the component is a http socket.
 This socket is used to send the initial html to the browser.
-This socket can not subscribe to any events or send any messages.
-The socket is only used to send the initial html to the browser.
+This socket can not send any messages, to the client independent of this connection.
+The socket can however, subscribe to broadcast channels and receive messages from the server.

 ###### Rendering